DataDog/datadog-pgo/README.md

 ```

 That's it.
 The go toolchain will automatically pick up any `default.pgo` file in the main package, so there is no need to modify your `go build` step.

+Note: You should always use the `datadog-pgo@latest` version as shown above.
+Old versions may become deprecated and stop working on short notice.

 ## CLI